 A tube top Kemben, long fabric covering down the feet is the dress code.
 Before setting feet to the gravesites, everyone has to take off their footwear.
 Guests must note that they cannot bring cameras and wear gold jewelry either and be respectful.

 And hence cursing, talking loud, and inappropriately is strictly prohibited.
 It is like facing the royal family members, and the king, in person.
 Here, Javanese mysticism and myths thrive.
 Many have traveled distances to pray for luck.

 The fragrant smell of burnt incense mixed with flowers fills the air.
 The cemetery apparently seems to nourish the “believers” by catering to their spiritual quest.
 It has four “mystical” big water containers made of clay renowned for having miraculous benefits.
 Pilgrims take some of the water and save it in bottles, wishing for success and everything.

 Just like the pilgrims, the water container quartet came from afar as well.
 Nyai Danumurti water container a special gift from Palembang’s Sriwijaya Kingdom.
 Meanwhile, the Samudera Pasai Kingdom in Aceh presents Kyai Danumaya water container.
 Thai Siam Monarch gave Nyai Siyem a water container.

 Each nook and cranny unveils picturesque pieces.
-Above all, it certainly worth photographing or reminisce in memories.
+Above all, it is certainly worth photographing or reminiscing memories.
 A sensation of living in the old Java floods in as visitors roam the archaic alleys.

 Imogiri Royal Cemetery Opening Hours